gear-foundation/gear-wiki/docs/developing-contracts/distributed_transactions.md

 - `Coordinator`:
 If the coordinator issues a message to commit the transaction, it waits to receive acknowledgment from each participant before it ends the global transaction.
 If the coordinator issued a message to roll back the transaction, it does not wait for acknowledgments from the participants.

-Let's see how it can be used in the example of a token swap contract.
-We consider the following situation: the account wants to exchange his tokens (let’s call it tokenA) for other tokens (tokenB) using the liquidity pool in the swap contract.
+In the context of a token swap contract example, one may utilize it as follows: The scenario involves an account seeking to swap their tokens (referred to as tokenA) for alternative tokens (tokenB) by leveraging the liquidity pool within the swap contract.

 In that case the swap contract is a coordinator contract and tokens contracts are participants.